Which Beast are You?

 It was the merest clash of lips.
 The type of kiss you give a friend or a close acquaintance.
 It felt like the end of our evening.
 For a few seconds I did not move.
 He said nothing.
 I got out the car.
 Gave him a wave goodnight, and returned to my house.

 Perhaps he likes to take things slow.
-He might not like me in that way.
+Or he might not like me in that way.

-That was all I could thing off for the rest of the week.
+That was all I could think off for the rest of the week.
 I did not feel like joining them in the pub last Friday.
 My mind and body were cooling on him.

 I met up with Mel (AKA Medular Sinclair) instead.
 We had a couple of glasses of wine and chatted about life.
 “I wouldn’t date someone you work with,” she warned me again.
 “Considering you are looking to ‘bounce’ as you put it it could get messy.
 Think about the atmosphere when you dump him at the height of his love for you.”